Former teen patient fundraising for new mental health facilities

 Obsessive Compulsive Disorder, or OCD, began to take over Jack Robinson's mind when he was just 15 years old, and he is determined to make the recovery journey easier for others.

-The new kit-out at Hillmorton Hospital is being jointly funded by Te Whatu Ora and the Māia Health Foundation - but $1 million was still needed to get it done.
+The new out-patient facility kit-out at Hillmorton Hospital is being jointly funded by Te Whatu Ora and the Māia Health Foundation - but $1 million was still needed to get it done.

 Jack excelled at school until OCD began consuming him.